solid-bases/oop/Bricklayer/02_Data abstraction and encapsulation.md

 }
 ```

-As the property is marked as `public`, external objects are allowed to see and manipulate it, including change its data.
+As the property is marked as `public`, external objects are allowed to see and manipulate it, including the changes of its data.

 This can be potentially very dangerous and have to be avoided.
 Only the class should care about its data.

 > *Is it really dangerous?*<br />
 > A common problem that often rise in such situation is the object null reference exception.
-> If the not-null condition is not verified at each usage of the field inside the class, and someone could change it from outside, you will surely run up against a `NullReferenceException`.
+> If the not-null condition is not verified at each usage of the field inside the class, and someone could change it from outside, soon or later you will surely run up against a `NullReferenceException`.

 Data abstraction is our equipment to get rid of the potential problems: